kenjitagawa/quiz-app/README.md

 # Quiz App

 The quiz app will dynamically display each question after the current one has been answered.
-Check it out over [here](https://kenjitagawa.github.io/quiz-app/)
+Check it out over [here](https://kenjitagawa.github.io/quiz-app/) :rocket:

 This app is one that can be used for further ideas, such as: